rollbear/trompeloeil/docs/CookBook.md

 using ok_reporter_func = std::function<void(char const *msg)>;

 reporter_func trompeloeil::set_reporter(reporter_func new_reporter);
-reporter_func trompeloeil::set_reporter(
+std::pair<reporter_func, ok_reporter_func> trompeloeil::set_reporter(
   reporter_func new_reporter, ok_reporter_func new_ok_reporter)
 ```

 Call it with the adapter to your test frame work.
 The return value is the old
 adapter.
-The overload is provided to allow you to also set an 'OK reporter' at the same time.
-See the next section for details.
+The overload is provided to allow you to also set an 'OK reporter' at
+the same time (it also returns the old 'OK reporter') See the next section for
+details.

 It is important to understand the first parameter
 `trompeloeil::severity`.
 It is an enum with the values